-Accessing all and any online content at the same speed seems like an innate right every internet user should have, but many governments and corporations disagree.
+Accessing any online content you want at consistent speeds seems like it should be every internet user’s right, but many governments and corporations disagree.
 Internet service providers manipulate what you can access and at what speeds to line their pockets.
 Find out how net neutrality has changed over the years and how it looks now.

-Without net neutrality, ISPs can take money from big corporations and put their traffic into so-called “fast lanes” or even censor their competitors.
-Imagine this: Your ISP has an arrangement with Company X, but not Company Y. As a result, they make Company X's content work fast and throttle your connection every time you try to stream anything from Company Y’s website.
-It’s so annoying that you can no longer stand it.
-To your surprise, Company X has better speeds, so it’s a no brainer – you choose to switch to the latter.
-You think that it was your decision, but in reality you were forced to use one provider over another.
-The more profit Company X is making and the more money they are paying the ISP, the quicker Company Y will be pushed out of the game.
+Without net neutrality, ISPs can charge big corporations for putting their traffic into “fast lanes” or even censor their competitors.
+Imagine this: Your ISP has a deal with Company X, but not Company Y. As a result, they make Company X's content work fast and throttle your connection to Company Y's content.
+It’s so annoying that you can no longer stand it – you switch to Company X. You think that it was your decision, but in reality you were forced to choose them by the dela they struck with your ISP.

 Net neutrality advocates argue that regulations are needed to encourage innovation and maintain healthy competition.
 It gives the underdogs a chance to build their businesses and compete with the big guys.
 Without net neutrality, websites such as YouTube, Netflix, or Facebook would’ve never become what they are now.
 Internet traffic would’ve been dominated by corporations who had paid ISPs for “fast lanes” to eliminate their smaller competitors.